microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 ## Before you start:

-Make sure you have completed the pre-work covered in the previous challenge: [Challenge 0 - Pre-requisites: Technical and knowledge requirements for completing the Challenges](../Challenge0-Prerequistes/ReadMe.md).
+Make sure you have completed the pre-work covered in the previous challenge: [Challenge00 - Pre-requisites: Technical and knowledge requirements for completing the Challenges](../Challenge00-Prerequistes/ReadMe.md).

 We will use PowerShell to deploy the Azure API for FHIR API demo environment.
 Using either the Windows PowerShell console or the Windows PowerShell ISE, run the following commands.